 - Statehood for Puerto Rico: You Decide is a research-based lesson plan from the First Ladies Library.

-- Print out the results of the 2012 plebescite.
-The PDF is in Spanish; here are the results in English:
+- Print out the results of the 2021 plebescite.

 - The US Mint has a very nice unit on the Puerto Rican quarter that includes reproducibles.
 (This is Puerto Rico’s special quarter, part of the America the Beautiful Quarters® Program which we often speak of as “state quarters.”
 Read “A Quarter for Your Thoughts” from 2005 to get an idea of why Puerto Rico has its own quarter even though it is not a state.)